Latvian Pavilion16th International Architecture ExhibitionLa Biennale di Venezia

 Gundega Laiviņa is an experienced producer in the fields of culture and art, with a focus on contemporary theatre.
-In 2007, Gundega founded the New Theatre Institute of Latvia and became Director of the long–running international theatre festival Homo Novus.
-She has been responsible for the production of the Latvian exhibition in the Prague Quadrennial of Performance Design and Space in 2007, 2011, and 2015.
-Gundega has served as one of the main curators of Riga – European Capital of Culture 2014, aiming to decentralise culture in Riga geographically and in terms of public participation.
+Since 2009 Gundega runs the New Theatre Institute of Latvia and is artistic director of the long–running international theatre festival Homo Novus.
+She has been curator of the Latvian national exposition in Prague Quadrennial of Performance Design and Space in 2011 and 2015.
+Gundega has served as one of the main curators of Riga – European Capital of Culture 2014, aiming to decentralise culture in Riga geographically and in terms of accessibility and participation.

 Evelīna Ozola has completed architecture studies in Riga and holds a master’s degree in urbanism from TU Delft in the Netherlands.
 She has worked at MADE arhitekti in Riga and SVESMI in Rotterdam, and is co–founder of Fine Young Urbanists.
 Evelina frequently contributes to magazines and newspapers on issues concerning the built environment.
 In 2013, she co–founded FOLD, an online magazine for creative industries in Latvia.
 Evelina has worked as a lecturer at RISEBA Faculty of Architecture and Design in Latvia, Umeå School of Architecture in Sweden, and as Programme Director of Riga Technical University International Summer School.